openharmony/docs/en/application-dev/reference/apis/js-apis-cryptoFramework.md

-# Crypto Framework
+# @ohos.security.cryptoFramework (Crypto Framework)

-The **cryptoFramework** module shields underlying hardware and algorithm libraries and provides unified APIs for crytographic operations.
+The **cryptoFramework** module shields underlying hardware and algorithm libraries and provides unified APIs for cryptographic operations.

 > **NOTE**
 >
 > The initial APIs of this module are supported since API version 9.

 ## Modules to Import